 Whatever your preferred method, whether it be an internal system, Skype, Whatsapp or SMS, direct messaging can be a great way to quickly provide someone with information.
 However, you need to ensure that information is short and sweet, rather than something that should be sent via email.

 The downside of messaging however can be that it becomes too informal, and this can lead to some miscommunication problems, or even breakdowns in communication (and complaints being raised with HR).
 Make sure you have clear policies on how people should behave when they are corresponding with each other on work matters.

 Face to face

-Depending on the situation it can be far better to have a face to face conversation with someone, even if this means having to schedule the time to have a sit down chat.
-Many sensitive matters are better dealt with in a face to face manner, ensuring that everyone has the opportunity to talk, and making it easier to clarify any points immediately.
+Depending on the situation it can be far better to have a face to face conversation with someone, even if this means having to schedule the time to have a sit-down chat.
+Many sensitive matters require a face to face approach mediation.
+Thus ensuring that everyone has the opportunity to talk, making it easier to clarify any points immediately.

 If face to face isn’t possible in real life, then consider using technology such as Skype or Face Time to allow you to have a virtual conversation with people.
 There is nothing that says you have to be in the same room, if this isn’t immediately possible.
 Better to schedule the sensitive things sooner, rather than later, and wait for them to blow up in your face!

 We’d love to hear what your preferred method of communication is, and whether that differs between your personal and professional lives.